70 File Cabinet Organization Categories to Help You Conquer Your Paperwork

 This way you have the option use each drawer for a different category.

-You may find that you don't have much space at all – in which case you might want to take a look at some of these fun file cabinets for your home office and do a little upgrade.
+You also might want to take a look at some of these fun file cabinets for your home office and do a little upgrade.

 Take a Close Look at Your Paperwork